yihanxu/yihanxu.github.io/_posts/2018-11-18-anecdotes-of-feynman-and-mine.md

 I visited the ArtScience Museum at Marina Bay Sands this Friday, and met Mr. Richard P. Feynman in quotes, diagrams, and pictures.
 Before that, I had only met him in words, in his two quasi-auto-biographies *Surely you're joking, Mr. Feynman* and *The pleasure of finding things out*.
 So although he had died before I was born, I still feel I know him somehow.
 I am fascinated and shaped by many who I have never met in person.
 Mr. Feynman is probably one of them.

 He was born into a non-practicing Jewish family, and had a creative and careless childhood.
-He had an compulsive need to solve puzzles since young, which his father cherished and curated.
+He had a compulsive need to solve puzzles since young, which his father cherished and curated.
 In fact, many fundamental physical laws were gently instilled into casual conversations like this:

 > Little Richard: Pop, I noticed something: When I pull the wagon the ball rolls to the back of the wagon, and when I’m pulling it along and I suddenly stop, the ball rolls to the front of the wagon. why is that?